 - 12. The LDS also identifies other workstreams for the planning policy service which will be necessary in order to satisfy emerging new national policy requirements signalled in the Housing and Planning Bill and elsewhere, to respond to further national planning deregulation or to progress other local projects and initiatives.
 While some of these workstreams are already in progress or committed, others are aspirational and depend on identifying additional resources to deliver them.
 Members should be aware that resources in the planning policy service are limited and capacity to undertake further work in this category is constrained by the need to prioritise core planning work around the statutory Greater Norwich Local Plan and the NSF. - 13.
 Aside from the completion of the Statement of Community Involvement referred to above, the committed workstreams identified in the document are: - Compiling a statutory Brownfield Sites Register of all sites suitable for housing and capable of accommodating 5 dwellings and over, including sites already allocated in local plans.
 It is envisaged that a new type of permission, planning permission in principle would be granted automatically for any site included on the register, with any further planning submissions limited to application for approval of technical matters (called technical details consent).
-It is not yet clear how this regime would operate in practice nor how sites which are allocated in a local plan for a mix of residential and commercial uses of which there are many in Norwich might be handled. - Ongoing work on the River Wensum Strategy, being taken forward in partnership with other organisations and agencies.
-A separate progress report on the RWS is being presented to this meeting. - Work arising from the forthcoming statutory requirement for a Self-build and custom build housing register to record requirements for land for self-build projects, alongside a statutory obligation on local authorities under the Community Right to Build to offer suitable land to anyone on that register; - An interim progress report in relation to Houses in Multiple Occupation (HMOs) following public consultation on future policy options in late 2014 and a commitment to review the issue again in 2017.
+The recent wide ranging technical consultation on planning issued by government in February has provide further detail on the proposed operation of the register, but until these proposals are finally agreed it is not clear how the regime would operate in practice, nor how sites which are allocated in a local plan for a mix of residential and commercial uses of which there are many in Norwich might be handled. - Ongoing work on the River Wensum Strategy, being taken forward in partnership with other organisations and agencies. - Work arising from the forthcoming statutory requirement for a Self-build and custom build housing register to record requirements for land for self-build projects, alongside a statutory obligation on local authorities under the Community Right to Build to offer suitable land to anyone on that register;

+- An interim progress report in relation to Houses in Multiple Occupation (HMOs) following public consultation on future policy options in late 2014 and a commitment to review the issue again in 2017.
 This report is expected to be presented to the next meeting of the panel in March. - 14.
-The potential workstreams which are included, and which depend on resources being identified, are:

-- The possibility of a new multi-agency City Centre Strategy to ensure that investment to maintain the attractiveness, viability and vitality of the city centre can be effectively targeted; - Legacy work arising from the imminent expiry of the Northern City Centre Area Action Plan.
+The potential workstreams which are included, and which depend on resources being identified, are: - The possibility of a new multi-agency City Centre Strategy to ensure that investment to maintain the attractiveness, viability and vitality of the city centre can be effectively targeted; - Legacy work arising from the imminent expiry of the Northern City Centre Area Action Plan.
 This may include, subject to resources, preparation of planning briefs or guidelines for the Anglia Square area and other key regeneration sites, a dedicated Neighbourhood Plan or prioritising sites in this area for inclusion on the brownfield sites register.
 It should be noted that the ability to do site specific work will depend on the ability to secure funding.